kunpengcompute/Ultrascan/README.md

 based on Intel Hyperscan 5.4.2.
 Each version released to `aarch64` branch goes through QA and testing before it is released; if you're a user of AArch64, rather than a developer, this is the version you should be using.

+The `khsel` branch on kunpengcompute contains the enhancement mainly on aarch64 platform.
+Visiting the kunpeng website to get more information. https://www.hikunpeng.com/developer/boostkit/library/detail?subtab=Hyperscan

 # Porting
 Perform platform-specific operations, including compilation,